MingheJiang/portfolio/_projects/project-2.md

 The whole task could be splited into two parts: **Image Processing** and **Inverse Kinematics**.

-All of the code for this project is hosted on this page.
+All of the code for this project is hosted on this page:
 [Github page](https://github.com/therrma2/Baxter-Pick-And-Place)